Chandler Court and Pollard Park Historic District

-The Chandler Court and Pollard Park Historic District is a national historic district located at Williamsburg, Virginia.
-In 1996, it included 25 contributing buildings, 2 contributing sites, and 1 contributing structure deemed to contribute to the historic character of the area.
-It was developed between 1922 and 1940, and represents the changing appearance of middle-class suburban housing.
-The houses represent a variety of popular architectural styles including Colonial Revival, Tudor Revival, and Bungalow.
+The Chandler Court and Pollard Park Historic District is a pair of neighborhoods that form a national historic district located at Williamsburg, Virginia, United States.
+Mostly developed between 1922 and 1940, the neighborhoods reflect the evolution of middle-class suburban housing during that period.
+The houses represent a variety of interpretations of Colonial Revival styles, including Dutch Colonial Revival and Georgian Revival.
+The houses of Chandler Court more freely interpret historical precedents, while Pollard Park reflects the restoration of Colonial Williamsburg in more closely mirroring historical examples.